Thoughtbubbles: an Unsupervised Method for Parallel Thinking in Latent Space: Exact Benchmark Model Architecture

 Each model scale has share a common implementation, but contains different topology configurations which increases its parameter count; these configurations are enumerated in \cref{tab:training-configs}.

-Optimization of each run is conducted on a single NVIDIA H200 GPU.
+Optimization of each run at 150M-772M scaleis conducted on a single NVIDIA H200 GPU.
+Optimization of each run at 1.9B scale is conducted on a single v4-32 TPU pod.
 Dataset tokenization uses the pre-trained tokenizer from GPT-2 \citep{Radford2019LanguageMA}.
-FlashAttention kernels \citep{dao2022flashattention} are used to train our system, with value vector attenuation occurring before.
+FlashAttention kernels \citep{dao2022flashattention} and XLA attention kernels, where appropriate, are used to train our system, with value vector attenuation occurring before.